lov-daniel/msi2023/README.md

 Features
 --

-- Ability to scale and add computers to desired setup
+- Ability to scale and add computers to desired setup.
-- Ability to check in students and place them at a specific spot
+- Ability to check in students and place them at a specific spot.
-- Ability to check when a specific station had started its session
+- Ability to check when a specific station had started its session.
 - Ability to remove users at will to accomodate for others.

 Problem
 --